-Jules Prast, MA (1961) is a Dutch historian, author and columnist.
+Jules Prast (1961) is a Dutch historian, author and columnist.

-He then served as a commissioned officer in the air force reserve, teaching future military leaders about history and international relations.
+He then served as a commissioned officer in the Dutch air force, teaching future military leaders about history and international relations.

-Subsequently he left his academic career and started working in communcations positions, first in the Ministry of Finance, then at ABN Amro Bank (global head of media relations) and finally at Royal Philips Electronics (global head of corporate communications).
+Subsequently he worked in communcation positions, first in the Ministry of Finance, then at ABN Amro Bank (global head of media relations) and finally at Royal Philips Electronics (global head of communications).

-When he was diagnosed with sarcoidosis, a chronic inflammatory disease, he had to cut short his career in business and change course in life in 2008.
+When he was diagnosed with sarcoidosis, a chronic inflammatory disease, in 2007 he had to cut short his career and change course in life.

-In November 2018 Jules Prast published his first book, titled De mannen achter De Standaard : geschiedenis van een antirevolutionair dagblad (‘The Men behind De Standaard : A History of an Anti-Revolutionary Newspaper’).
-This book covers the first decades of the paper, which remained in existence until the final years of German occupation of the Netherlands during the Second World War (1940-1945).
+In 2018 Jules published his first book, titled De mannen achter De Standaard : geschiedenis van een antirevolutionair dagblad (‘The Men behind De Standaard : A History of an Anti-Revolutionary Newspaper’).